rjjfox/covid-dashboard/README.md

 ## Deployment

+### PythonAnywhere

+I'm using [PythonAnywhere](https://www.pythonanywhere.com/)'s free tier to host this site.
+See their simple guide to ["Setting up Flask applications on PythonAnywhere"](https://help.pythonanywhere.com/pages/Flask/).

 ### Heroku

-I utilised Heroku's free tier to host the web app.
-To do the same, create a project on Heroku's website and then I recommend linking the project to a Github repository in the Deploy section.
+A Procfile for the app has already been created for this repo if you would like to deploy to Heroku.
+Therefore simply, create a project on [Heroku's website](https://heroku.com/).
+For the next step, I recommend linking the project to a Github repository in the Deploy section.
+This can be setup through the website.

 Alternatively, you can use the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
 Provided you have already created a project on the site, use